 However, these illnesses also tend to get better by themselves, and antibiotics are needed only in some cases.
 If you have a high fever or your symptoms have become worse after an initial improvement, antibiotics may be needed.

 Practical ways to relieve the symptoms of common colds

 Try the following tips to help you feel better when you have a cold.

 Take it easy

-- Saline.
-Salt water sprays and drops can help clear mucus from your nasal passages and sinuses.
+- Salt water (saline) sprays and drops can help clear mucus from your nasal passages and sinuses.

-- Decongestants, which come as sprays, drops, tablets or a mixture, and can help dry up a runny nose or relieve blocked sinuses.
-Check the label to make sure it's safe to use a decongestant, especially for children and pregnant and breastfeeding women.
+- Decongestants, which come as sprays or tablets can help dry up a runny nose.
+Check the label to make sure it’s safe to use a decongestant, especially for children and pregnant and breastfeeding women.
 Prolonged use of decongestants (more than 5-7 days) should be avoided.